openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-4/01-daemons-apis.md

-The goal of this exercise is to gain a basic understanding of the APIs (Kubernetes/OpenShift, Docker, Linux kernel).
+The goal of this exercise is to gain a basic understanding of the APIs (Kubernetes/OpenShift, Docker, Linux kernel) in a default OCP 3.11 environment.
 First let's inspect the daemons which are running on the master nodes.

 ``mega-proc.sh docker``{{execute}}